-The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, and obligation to issue shares.
+The Company's financial instruments consist of cash, receivables, and accounts payable and accrued liabilities.
 The fair value of cash, receivables, accounts payable and accrued liabilities approximates their carrying values due to the short-term nature of these financial instruments.